slamora/brackets-wiki/Brackets-Node-Process:-Overview-for-Developers.md

 ### Step 0: Setting up the extension.

-Any Brackets extension can call Node code, so you can set up your extension as usual: create a folder for it and put in a "main.js" file that's the entry point to the Brackets-side code.
+There's no special setup you have to do to make a Brackets extension call Node code, so you can create your extension as usual: create a folder for it and put in a "main.js" file that's the entry point to the Brackets-side code.
 By convention (but not by necessity), we put all Node code for the extension in a subfolder called 'node' inside the extension folder, including third-party Node modules.

 **Note on third-party modules:** Convention recommends putting any third-party modules inside a "node_modules" directory that lives inside the "node" directory.
 For development, Node modules can be installed through npm by putting a "package.json" file in the "node" directory and running `npm install` from inside that directory.
 By doing this (and adding "node/node_modules" to your .gitignore) you can avoid checking third party code into your repo.
 For _distribution_, the actual bits of any third-party modules should be bundled in to the zip - Brackets doesn't run `npm install` when installing an extension.
 (This is recommended practice in the Node community to ensure that all end users get the same bits.
 See http://www.futurealoof.com/posts/nodemodules-in-git.html)